What is the Data Protection Act (DPA) 2018?

 - DPA 2018/UK GDPR: The maximum fine for non-compliance is £17.5 million.

-Free green paper: Brexit and Data Protection
+Free green paper: The Data Protection Act 2018 – Understanding the basics

 Brexit and the UK GDPR